 The clearer, the better.
 So where to print?

 It is always better to print the date code where it is visible immediately to consumers.
 Having a visible product identification will not only reduce the time wasted by consumers trying to look for it on the label but also avoid possible food poisoning issues, especially for children.
 Aside from printing on the cap, most plastic bottle packaging has expiration printed on the neck.
 It is an obvious choice since it is the most visible area for consumers to see.
 Printing on a bottle’s shoulders may sound easy but not all coding technologies are capable of achieving that.
 Perhaps, we could say that laser printers and continuous inkjet printers are well known for printing in this area.
-But other technologies such as thermal inkjet printing (TIJ) with higher throw distance capability are now able to print on curved, recessed, or uneven angles on bottles’ surface.
+But other technologies such as thermal inkjet printing (TIJ) with higher throw distance capability are now able to print on curved, recessed, or uneven angles on bottles’ surfaces.
 There are a lot of coding printer options now for manufacturers to choose from when the print position is a factor to consider.

 Vibration in the production line is one of the problems that confront coding printers to print good quality and legible date codes on PER bottles.
 CIJ printers and DOD printers are known to have the ability to withstand this type of printing environment.
 However, TIJ printers are also becoming a good option driven by the recent development on ink formulation improving throw distance, dry time, etc. TIJ printers are also lite and can be placed in areas where less vibration occurs.